docker/extensions-sdk/docs/dev/api/dashboard-routes-navigation.md

 A promise that fails if the container doesn't exist.

----

-Use the [Navigation API reference](reference/interfaces/NavigationIntents.md) for details about all navigation methods to containers, images, volumes and dev environments.
+For more details about all navigation methods, see the [Navigation API reference](reference/interfaces/NavigationIntents.md).

 ### Deprecated navigation methods

 !!! warning "Method deprecated"

     These methdos are deprecated and will be removed in a future version.
-Please use the ones specified above.
+Use the methods specified above.

 ```typescript
 window.ddClient.navigateToContainers();